mkdirRON/Face-Recognition-Framework-/README.md

 # Face-Recognition-Framework-
 This program is a Face Recognition System that allows users to capture, recognize, and manage faces using a webcam and stored photos.
-MEANT TO BE USED IN CONJUNTION WITH OTHER PROJECTS .
+MEANT TO BE USED IN CONJUNTION WITH OTHER PROJECTS WITH THE DATABASE.